Table of Contents

 Visitors are free to touch everything in this room.

-In fact, you are encouraged, to feel the artist’s vibe with the goal to inspire you to be the next Hayao Miyazaki.
+In fact, YOU are ENCOURAGED, to feel the artist’s vibe with the goal to inspire you to be the next Hayao Miyazaki.

-“Scene of Food”
+Second Exhibit room: “Scene of Food”

-It showcased all the eating and food scenes from Miyazaki’s film and how there were drawn and created.
+The year we went, it showcased all the eating and food scenes from Miyazaki’s film and how there were drawn and created.

 Third Floor: Art Collection